Most advice on LinkedIn new-job posts forces a choice. Use the "I'm happy to share" auto-text. Or write something original. Pick a side.

 Mohammed Bari became a partner at KPMG and announced it in "starting a new position" post:

 What makes these work: each one has a personal angle, not just a statement of fact.
-One tells a career story.
-Another names specific colleagues.
-The third ties the new role to a professional milestone.
+One tells a career story, another names specific colleagues, the third ties the new role to a professional milestone.
 None of them sound auto-generated.
+They aren't optimizing for raw reach alone; they're using the announcement as a piece of personal branding.
+That's exactly the work the auto-text can't do on its own.

 Tips to Make Your Post Stand Out